Skip to content

 New Jersey Transit is the public transportation network of the state of New Jersey.
 All buses are wheelchair accessible, together with a big part of the stations.
 This includes Penn Station, Newark International Airport and Hoboken.

-Wheelchair rental in New York
+Wheelchair Rental in New York

 There are several places in New York where you can rent a wheelchair.
 You can rent manual and electric wheelchairs and walking aids at Big Apple Mobility.
 NYC Mobility Rentals is also a good option for renting a wheelchair.
 They do short-term rentals with delivery and pickup services.

 If you need a mobility scooter in New York I recommend you to reserve one online in advance.
-The scooter is delivered to your hotel, fully charged, and including a battery charger.
+The scooter is delivered to your hotel, fully charged, and includes a battery charger.
 You can rent the scooter for a minimum of one day, and up to two weeks.

 Rent your mobility scooter here